Parallelising Glauber dynamics: Parallel sampling for Ising models

-All lines in Algorithm \ref{a:pising} take logarithmic time with $\poly(n)$ processors (e.g., by a parallel implementation of matrix-vector multiplication).
+\begin{proof}[Proof of Theorem~\ref{t:main}.]
+We first note that all lines in Algorithm \ref{a:pising} take logarithmic time with $\poly(n)$ processors (e.g., by a parallel implementation of matrix-vector multiplication).
 Note that a random subset of specified size $s$ can be selected by generating a random number for each index, using a parallel sorting algorithm~\cite{bitton1984taxonomy}, and then selecting the smallest $s$ elements.
 We will ignore logarithmic overhead for the rest of the proof.

 ~

 \textbf{Running time is bounded with high probability.} We consider a tree associated with a run of the algorithm, where each node is labeled with a set, constructed as follows.
 Each node represents a time that $\mathsf{ParallelIsingSampler}$ is called, and each leaf node represents a time that $\mathsf{ApproxRejectionSampler}$.
 Start with a root node $v_1$ labeled with $S_1=[n]$.
 A node has $T$ children, where $T$ is the number calculated in line \ref{st:T} of the algorithm.
 Each node is labeled with subset of indices marking out the submatrix $J_{S\times S}$ it is given.